shenyaojin/shenyaojin.github.io/_wiki/skin_effect.md

 ## Attenuation

 Attenuation defines the rate of amplitude loss an EM wave experiences at it propagates.
-The attenuation of an EM wave is defined by the parameter
+The attenuation of an EM wave is defined by the parameter $\beta$.